-Microsoft’s M12 joins $12 million funding extension in fintech startup BlueVine
+Microsoft’s M12 joins $12 million funding extension for fintech startup BlueVine

 BlueVine has now raised around $590 million in funding since its inception, though it’s worth noting that around three-quarters of that came in the past year via debt financing.
 In May alone, the company announced a $200 million revolving credit facility with Credit Suisse.
 However, BlueVine has attracted some high-caliber VC investors, with the likes of Menlo Ventures, Silicon Valley Bank, Lightspeed Venture Partners, and 83North all contributing to its series E round.

-Small business lending has become big business, as traditional lenders are often reluctant to lend to small companies, leaving a sizeable opening for competitors.
+Small business lending has become big business as traditional lenders are often reluctant to lend to small companies, leaving a sizeable opening for competitors.
 Last week, eBay announced a tie-up with Square Capital to offer sellers loans of up to $100,000, while Amazon has loaned billions of dollars to small businesses selling on its platform.
 And PayPal recently acquired Swift Financial to expand its working capital program, which launched back in 2013.

 In addition to its funding extension, BlueVine also revealed that it has facilitated $1 billion in working capital funding since it first started a little more than four years ago.